-16-4.13h contains off-street parking, private garage and driveway standard in the ARH zone.
+§16-4.13h contains off-street parking, private garage and driveway standard in the ARH zone.
 Conformance with each standard is indicated below:

-4.1.
+- 4.1.
 No assisted living facility building shall have driveway access to any road other than a local road developed as part of the mixed-use, age-restricted housing development.
-The plan complies.
+The plan complies. - 4.2.

-- 4.2.
 No parking associated with the assisted living facility or professional offices shall be within 25 feet of any lot line.
 The plan does not comply as the proposed parking area is 12.5 from the proposed western lot line.
 A variance is required. - 4.3.
 Assisted living facilities shall provide parking at the ratio of 1/3 space per unit, provided that there is adequate parking provided for staff and guests.
 The applicant is proposing 43 parking spaces.
 The facility contains 82 units, which necessitates 28 spaces (82 / 3 = 28 rounded up).
 The following table indicates the number of spaces that are being proposed and factors in the parking credit the applicant receives for providing an EV space.
-The applicant has provided 43 spaces, which is more than what is required.
+The applicant has provided 43 spaces, which is more than is required.
 The last part of the standard provides a qualifier that states this ratio is acceptable if it results in adequate parking for staff and guests.
 The applicant should testify as to how the proposed parking meets the parking requirement for guests and staff.

-Table 2: Parking Requirements for Assisted Living Facilities (§16-4.13h.5) Factoring in EV Credits
+Plans have been revised to clarify that 80 units are proposed.
+As a result, 27 spaces are required (80 / 3 = 27, rounded up).
+Additional testimony is still requested.
+The following table has been revised to reflect this information.

-Units Proposed 82
+Units Proposed 80

-Required Spaces (units 1/3) 28
+Required Spaces (units 1/3) 27

 Non-EV Spaces Proposed 41

 EV Spaces Proposed 1

 Bonus Credit for EV Space(1) 1

 Total Proposed including EV Credit 43

 Complies?
 Yes

 Notes

-(1) Pursuant to §16-5.21.e.2, a parking space prepar least two parking spaces for the purpose of comply red with EVSE or make-ready equipment shall count as at ing with a minimum parking space requirement.

 - 4.4.
 Electric Vehicle Parking Requirement: The plan complies.
 Pursuant to §16-5.21.d2(a), applications involving a parking lot with 50 or fewer spaces not covered in the previous subsection (assisted living uses are not covered in the previous subsection) require the preparation as "make-ready" parking spaces at least 1 of the required off-street parking spaces.
 The applicant is proposing one (I) EVSE space.
 The plan complies. - 4.5.
 Parking Space Length: The plan may qualify for a design exception.
 Pursuant to 16-5.8f.3, parking spaces shall be dimensioned according to their definition in §16-2.1.
 Parking spaces are required to be 20-feet in length.
 The applicant is proposing spaces that are 18-feet in length.
-The definition creates a provision for a reduction to 18-feet in length subject to the approval of the Board in those instances where a twofoot overhang area exists beyond a curb and where such overhang does not interfere with any proposed and/or required landscaping.
+The definition creates a provision for a reduction to 18-feet in length subject to the approval of the Board in those instances where a two-foot overhang area exists beyond a curb and where such overhang does not interfere with any proposed and/or required landscaping.
 The portions of the parking area facing away from the building do contain 6-inch Belgian Block curbing.
 Plantings are proposed.
 If the Board determines that the two-foot overhang does not conflict with the proposed plantings, then the applicant may qualify for a design exception.
+A design exception is requested by the applicant.